hmdliu/hmdliu-cv/index.md

 # Hammond Liu (刘浩铭)

 ## Background
-I'm currently a junior student at NYU Shanghai.
-My major is Computer Science, and I also minor in Mathematics.
+I'm a junior student at NYU Shanghai.
+My major is Computer Science, and I minor in Mathematics.
 Academic research has brought me a lot of fun, so I'm likely to pursue a PhD degree after graduation.

 My research interests are broadly in the <font color="FFA500">Computer Vision</font> field.
 Recent research topics includes semantic segmentation, few-shot segmentation, and structural reparameterization.